AKA: “J-point elevation”, “high take-off”

 - New widespread PR depression with PR elevation in aVR.

 Examples of BER

 - This example was originally featured on Dr Smith’s ECG Blog.

 - This example was originally featured on the EMS-1.com website.

 Not So Benign?

-- Another study found an increased prevalence of early repolarization among patients with a history of idiopathic ventricular fibrillation.
+- Another study examined sudden cardiac arrest associated with early repolarization and found an increased prevalence of early repolarization among patients with a history of idiopathic ventricular fibrillation.

 - Edhouse J, Brady WJ, Morris F. ABC of clinical electrocardiography: Acute myocardial infarction-Part II.
 BMJ.
 2002; 324: 963-6. [full text].

 - Haïssaguerre M, Derval N, Sacher F, Jesel L, Deisenhofer I, de Roy L, et al. Sudden cardiac arrest associated with early repolarization.
 N Engl J Med.
 2008 May 8;358(19):2016-23 [full text].